“Women, business and occupational health”, Fraternidad-Muprespa at the IX Congress of the SESST

 With respect to the field of occupational risk prevention and occupational health and safety, Fdez.

-Finally, he reiterated Fraternidad-Muprespa with women and their occupational health and safety, recalling the multiple actions developed within the entity to integrate the gender perspective into its policies and actions, such as the signing of the IV Equality Plan.
+Finally, he reiterated the commitment to Fraternidad-Muprespa with women and their occupational health and safety, remembering the multiple actions developed within the entity to integrate the gender perspective into its policies and actions, such as the signing of the IV Equality Plan.